MoceanAPI/monday-automation/README.md

 - [Frequently Asked Questions](#faq)

 ## Features
+- Automatically send SMS when new Item is created
 - Automatically send SMS on specific date
 - Automatically send SMS when the status value changed
 - Automatically send SMS when the column value changed
+- Automatically send Voice Call (Text to speech) when new Item is created
+- Automatically send Voice Call (Text to speech) on specific date
+- Automatically send Voice Call (Text to speech) when the status value changed
+- Automatically send Voice Call (Text to speech) when the column value changed

 ## Installation